 LIMITED WARRANTY COVERAGE: Subject to the conditions and limitations as stated in this Lifetime Thin-Set System Extended Limited Warranty (the "Limited Warranty"), Schluter Systems warrants that a Thin-Set System (defined hereafter) will be free from manufacturing defects and will perform as described in the applicable installation handbook(s) and/or technical data sheet(s) (collectively, the "Written Materials") for the lifetime (defined hereafter) of such Thin-Set System when installed in a Residential or Commercial application (defined hereafter) and used in accordance with the terms and conditions of the Written Materials and industry standard guidelines that are not in conflict with the Written Materials in effect at the time of installation.
-In order to extend warranty coverage for Schluter® DITRA® or DITRA®-XL uncoupling membranes, Schluter®-Shower System, Schluter® KERDI® or KERDI®-DS waterproofing membranes, or Schluter® DITRA-HEATTM or Schluter® DITRA-HEAT-DUOTM uncoupling membrane to lifetime coverage under this Lifetime Thin-Set System Extended Limited Warranty, Owner must complete and submit the Thin-Set System Registration to Schluter Systems, available at www.schluter.com, or submit proof of purchase and installation information (including installation date, installer's name and address) to Schluter Systems at the address provided hereafter within ninety (90) days of installation.
-Note: Please retain Schluter® Thin-set Mortar Lot/Batch Number(s) for Lifetime Warranty Registration.
+In order to extend warranty coverage for Schluter® DITRA® or DITRA®-XL uncoupling membranes, Schlute®-Shower System, Schlute® KERDI® or KERDI®-DS waterproofing membranes, or Schlute® DITRA-HEAT[TM] or Schlute® DITRA-HEAT-DUO[TM] uncoupling membrane to lifetime coverage under this Lifetime Thin-Set System Registration to Schluter Systems, available at www.schluter.com, or submit proof of purchase and installation information (including installation date, installer's name and address) to Schluter Systems at the address provided hereafter within ninety (90) days of installation.
+Note: Please retain Schlute® Thin-set Mortar Lot/Batch Number(s) for Lifetime Warranty Registration.
 These numbers are required for completion of the warranty registration process.

-For the purposes of this Limited Warranty, a "Thin-Set System" is defined as Schluter® DITRA® or DITRA®-XL uncoupling membranes, Schluter®-Shower System, Schluter®-KERDI®-BOARD within a Schluter®-Shower System, Schluter® KERDI® or KERDI®-DS waterproofing membranes, or Schluter® DITRA-HEATTM or Schluter® DITRA-HEATTM or Schluter® DITRA-HEATTM or Schluter® Schluter ALL-SET®, or Schluter FAST-SET® thin-set mortar; "Owner" is defined as the original end user of the property in which a Thin-Set System is installed; "Lifetime" is defined as that period of time that the original Thin-Set System installation remains unchanged and under the ownership of the Owner; "Residential" applications are defined to include Thin-Set System installations in single family detached residential dwellings; and "Commercial" applications are defined to include Thin-Set System installations in multi-family residential dwellings (e.g., apartments, condominiums, cooperatives, and timeshares).
-Thin-Set System installations in public places, commercial establishments and other applications may be afforded lifetime coverage under this Limited Warranty on a case by case basis as determined by the Schluter Systems Technical Services Director.
+For the purposes of this Limited Warranty, a "Thin-Set System" is defined as Schluter[®] DITRA® or DITRA®-XL uncoupling membranes, Schluter[®]-Shower System, Schluter[®]-KERDI[®]-BOARD within a Schluter[®]-Shower System, Schluter[®] KERDI[®] or KERDI[®]-DS waterproofing membranes, or Schluter[®] DITRA-HEAT[TM] or Schluter[®] DITRA-HEAT-DUO[TM] uncoupling membrane installed with Schluter SET[®], Schluter ALL-SET[®], or Schluter FAST-SET[®] thin-set mortar and Schluter[®]-PRIMER-U primer (as specified pursuant to applicable Written Materials); Schluter[®]-DITRA-HEAT-PS, or Schluter[®]-DITRA-HEAT-DUO-PS uncoupling membrane when floor coverings are installed on top with Schluter SET[®], Schluter ALL-SET[®], or Schluter FAST-SET[®] thin-set mortar; "Owner" is defined as the original end user of the property in which a Thin-Set System is installed; "Lifetime" is defined as the original end user of the property in which a Thin-Set System is installed; "Lifetime" is defined as that period of time that the original Thin-Set System installation remains unchanged and under the ownership of the Owner; "Residential" applications are defined to include Thin-Set System installations in single family detached residential dwellings; and "Commercial" applications are defined to include Thin-Set System installations in multi-family residential dwellings (e.g., apartments, condominums, cooperatives, and timeshares).
+Thin-Set System installations in public places, commercial establishments and other applications may be afforded lifetime coverage under this Limited Warranty on a case by case basis as determined by the Schluter System Sechluter Services Director.